 How to Start the Conversation

-When you are struggling with feelings of depression or anxiety, the first step in feeling like yourself again is having an open and honest conversation with someone you trust — like a loved one or health professional.
+When you are struggling with feelings of depression or anxiety, the first step to feeling like yourself again is having an open and honest conversation with someone you trust — like a loved one or health professional.
 Not sure where to start?
 Here are a few ideas to help you feel confident, comfortable, and empowered:

 - Write down a few thoughts you want to share.